CanaSecret/Chastibrowse/README.md

 ### Wheels

-If you can't build it locally, there are wheels available under [releases](https://github.com/CanaSecret/Chastibrowse/releases).
+There are wheels available under [releases](https://github.com/CanaSecret/Chastibrowse/releases).
 You'll have to download the version you want and then run `pip install <filename>`.

 ## Usage